Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 Can I send different PPV to different subscribers?

-You can segment your PPV delivery completely, can you not?
-Yes — you can send PPV to individual subscribers, custom groups, or your full subscriber base.
+Yes.
+You can send PPV to individual subscribers, custom groups, or your full subscriber base.
 Targeting PPV based on subscriber interest and spending history significantly improves unlock rates and per-subscriber revenue.

 60+ creators · $50M+ total revenue